ComputeCanada/magic_castle/docs/README.md

 sudo systemctl start puppet
 ```

-Than, on `mgmt1`, you will need to sign the new certificate requests made by the
+Then, on `mgmt1`, you will need to sign the new certificate requests made by the
 instances.
 First, you can list the requests:
 ```
 sudo /opt/puppetlabs/bin/puppetserver ca list